-I'm conflict averse.
-Listening to people shout and argue makes my skin crawl.
-So, why did I end up writing this article?
-Because the people on the other side went to so much time and trouble to drag me into their mechanations.
+Sidenote: Listening to people shout and argue makes my skin crawl.
+So, why did I publish this article?
+Because the people on the other side go to so much time and trouble to drag Oklahomans into their machinery.
 As a means of stealing money, the

 Why no response?

-This page has been public at least a year.
-I at first sent the link to law enforcement and regulatory organizations.
+I at first sent the link to this page to law enforcement and regulatory organizations.
 Then, this became public in 2019.
 Not a peep from AppleOne or TALX.
 Why not?
 Answering that means thinking from the perspective of a corporation:

 - If either company pays any attention to this matter, even to criticize or threaten, that might lend credibility to the evidence I have presented.